phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 As we hone in on the RBM, we provide an alignment of the 70 amino acid long RBM region from SARS-CoV and SARS-CoV-2 (as well as two animal viruses) in the figure below.

 ![image-center](../assets/images/RBM_alignment.png){: .align-center}
 A multiple alignment of the RBM (colored amino acids) across the human SARS-CoV virus (first row), a version of the virus isolated in a palm civet (second row), a virus isolated in a bat in 2013 (third row), and the SARS-CoV-2 virus (fourth row).
-Beneath each column, an asterisk denotes full conservation, a period denotes a slight mutation, and a colon indicates high variability.
+Beneath each column, an asterisk denotes full conservation, a period denotes a slight mutation, and a colon indicates high variability [^Wan].
 {: style="font-size: medium;"}

 We know from our work in structure prediction that just because the sequence of a protein has been greatly mutated does not mean that the structure of that protein has changed much.
 Therefore, in this lesson, we will start a comparative analysis of the SARS-CoV and SARS-CoV-2 spike proteins at the structural level.
 All of the analysis will be performed using the software resources ProDy and VMD, which we briefly introduced earlier in the module.
 Our goal is to understand whether these mutations in the RBM really have contributed to higher infectiousness.